-As shown in Table~\ref{tab:ablation}, the proposed data augmentation method consistently improves all metrics by large margins.
-Take Site 5 for example, the Dice coefficient is increased by approximately 0.03, demonstrating the effectiveness of the proposed data augmentation approach.
-Table~\ref{tab:da} shows that the proposed data augmentation method also can halve the memory consumption of the model and doubles the computational speed in terms of multiply-accumulate operations (MACC).
-We note that the \methodname with data augmentation has the same floating-point operations (FLOPs) as the one without it since \methodname requires performing segmentation on two cerebral hemispheres.
-Therefore, the proposed data augmentation method can improve the memory usage and computational efficiency of the model and make it much easier for locating stroke lesions.
+The proposed data augmentation method SIDA consistently improves all metrics by large margins, as shown in Table~\ref{tab:ablation}.
+Taking Site 5 for example, the Dice coefficient is increased by approximately 0.03, demonstrating the effectiveness of SIDA.
+Table~\ref{tab:da} also shows that SIDA halves the memory consumption of the model and doubles the computational speed in terms of multiply-accumulate operations (MACC).
+The \methodname with SIDA has the same floating-point operations (FLOPs) as the one without it, as \methodname requires performing segmentation on two cerebral hemispheres.
+To summarize, the proposed SIDA improves the memory usage and computational efficiency of the model and makes it much easier for locating stroke lesions.